 If you're considering starting your own business or you're not sure which direction to take in your existing business, informational interviews provide you an opportunity to ask a few questions that can help you discover your options.
 Be sure to bring an updated resume with you.
 This will help you outline your skills with the entrepreneur and discuss any holes in your experience that you might want to consider filling.

-If you think you'll need help getting your resume in order, consider putting a free resume builder to use.
+If you think you'll need help getting your resume in order when it comes time to write, consider putting a free resume builder to use.
 You'll get step-by-step guidance on how to craft a winning one, with dozens of templates to choose from, plus pre-written bullet points to help you along.

 Through these meetings, you'll either get confirmation that your chosen path is a good fit, or decide that there are too many red flags for you to ignore.
 In either case, more information means better decision making, so either outcome is good!